Tossan99/osrs-tips/TESTING.md

 ![About Page HTML Validation](/README_files/validation/html-about.JPG)

-Some `HTML` files didn't pass due to some applications interfering with the `HTML`, but they passed when input manually.
+Some `HTML` files didn't pass due to some applications interfering with the `HTML`, but it passed when input manually.

 [Back to top ⇧](#table-of-contents)